 This step reveals how effectively money has been spent and how efficiently programs and projects have been administered.

-2. Proposing expenditures on the basis of revenues anticipated during the coming year.
+2. Proposing expenditures based on revenues anticipated during the coming year.

 This step shows how to efficiently continue or increase past expenditures, and how to prioritize spending for the next fiscal year.

 Forms Related to the Budget Process